The intended purpose is threefold:

 HSS in Iraq

-- PAX works in close collaboration with two respected local partners: the Iraqi Al-Amal Association and the Iraqi Al-Firdaws Society;
+- PAX works in close collaboration with three respected local partners: the Iraqi Al-Amal Association, the Iraqi Al-Firdaws Society, and the Wand Al-Khair Human Organisation (WAHO);

-- We conducted surveys across Basra and Kirkuk and Salahaddin governorates in 2017, and in Basra and Salahaddin in 2018.
-(Unfortunately political and security conditions limited our access in Kirkuk in 2018, though we hope to return in 2019.);
+- We conducted surveys across Basra and Kirkuk and Salahaddin governorates in 2017-2021, and from 2021 onwards also in Diyala governorate.
+(Unfortunately political and security conditions prevented data collection in Kirkuk in 2018.);

 - Since November 2017 both of our partners have implemented a wide variety of community engagement activities with an aim to sharing the survey findings and facilitating dialogue about how to improve the protection environment for civilians.
 In both Basra and Salahaddin, our partners have met with dozens of local political authorities, traditional leaders, and representatives from security agencies.
 They have also engaged with members of the public, including youth, women, and other often marginalized groups;